-Once you have your new Stockton email account, join our class on FlipGrid where we will use video to connect with each other.
+After you get your new Stockton email account, join our class on FlipGrid!
 Please note: you cannot access our FlipGrid until you are issued your new @go.stockton.edu email address.
 When you are ready, click on the button below and select "Google" to register with your new Stockton email (hint: you should select "register with Google" before you enter your new Stockton email)!

 Your Portal information is provided with your Admissions packet.
 The video below provides an overview Stockton's GoPortal system and how to access for the first time:

 Blackboard Learn 9.1 is Stockton’s main learning management system (LMS).
 The link below will give you an overview of the system and explain how to login and access your courses for the first time.
 For this course, you will need to login and access "GSS 1236 Go Global" to get announcements, links to the required assignments in Smart Sparrow, and grades.

 All the required assignments for this course are in a platform called Smart Sparrow.
 You will be provided a link to your Smart Sparrow course in Blackboard.
 The video below provides an overview of the Smart Sparrow assignments and what to expect to navigate the course:

 Go Global students are more engaged and graduate faster!

 - 96% of our students from Summer of 2020 returned to campus in Spring 2021 compared to 91% of the general student population

 - Already 13% of Go Global students from Summer of 2017 have graduated within 4 years compared to only 3% of the general student population